-10. On 17 January 2017, a survey was provided to local government and regional local governments in order to obtain information relating to the remuneration provided to CEOs and the fees provided to elected members

-11. Only four of the 148 local governments failed to respond to the survey, as identified in the determination.
+- 9. On 25 January 2018, a survey was provided to local government and regional local governments in order to obtain information relating to the remuneration provided to CEOs and the fees provided to elected members. - 10.
+Only two of the 148 local governments failed to respond to the survey with each providing sufficient reasons as to why they were unable to.